allenporter/k8s-gitops/bootstrap/README.md

 # bootstrap

-This contains the necessary tooling for building the lower level infrastructure of the cluster.
+This contains the necessary development environment and the infrastructure for initial build of the cluster.